 • www.kitchensonthesquare.com – Classes include a generous tasting of all the dishes prepared with a beverage, copies of all the recipes and 10% discount on all items bought in the store on the day of the class.

 •www.mansiononforsythpark.com/leisure/cooking-school/ – Join the Executive Chef in a variety of interactive programs in a state-of-the-art, full size kitchen with in-depth discussion and explanation of culinary technique and simple tricks that make cooking a very approachable form of art.

-Enjoy pampering that is unsurpassed by any other.
 Teresa always books her massages, facials, and mud baths with Magnolia Day Spa.
-Michelle, manager of Magnolia, goes above and beyond to ensure that all guests of Azalea Inn and Gardens who book last minute are accommodated within a 3-hour timeframe of their requested hour!
+The manager of Magnolia Spa goes above and beyond to ensure that all guests of Azalea Inn and Gardens who book last minute are accommodated within a 3-hour time-frame of their requested hour!
 Call us to book or contact Michelle directly at 912-373.2039

 Southbridge Golf: Conveniently located within a few minutes of Savannah Georgia’s historic district, Southbridge is a Savannah jewel – a treat for both the eye and the golf game.
 Southbridge has long been the most highly acclaimed golf course in the Savannah area.
 Legendary architect Rees Jones’ chose to design this fine masterpiece through a tract of dense woodland in south Georgia. http://www.southbridgegolfclub.com/

 Visit www.savannahvisit.com for more ideas on what to do and see in Savannah.

 CAT Shuttle: follow this link for more information on the free historic district shuttle.